IHP Trustees Fellows Employment

 - Excellent record-keeping and reporting skills with an ability to organize, plan, and execute a variety of administrative and logistical tasks

-- The confidence, experience, and emotional maturity to assume a position of mentor and role model; willingness to make students’ learning and development the top priority; and the ability to maintain boundaries and confidentiality
+- The confidence, experience and emotional maturity to assume a position of mentor and role model, willingness to put their students’ learning and development ahead of their own experience and the ability to maintain boundaries and confidentiality

 - Experience with crisis response

 - Preferential consideration will be given to alumni of SIT and IHP/Comparative programs, as well as alumni of the SIT Graduate Institute